susanna00/rock-paper-scissors-exercise/README.md

 ## 3) Customize the Player Name

-    + 1. In your repository, through Visual Studio Code, create a new file called ".env"
+    1. In your repository, through Visual Studio Code, create a new file called ".env"
-    + 2. In the first line add a line of code
+    2. In the first line add a line of code
         ```sh
         PLAYER_NAME= "Your name"
         ```
-    + 3. Make sure the repository's ".gitignore" file includes an entry about the ".env" file
+    3. Make sure the repository's ".gitignore" file includes an entry about the ".env" file
-    + 4. Create another file called "requirements.txt"
+    4. Create another file called "requirements.txt"
-    + 5. In the first line type:
+    5. In the first line type:
     ```sh
     python-dotenv
     ```
-    + 6. Access to your repository through Gitbash and install a new package:
+    6. Access to your repository through Gitbash and install a new package:
     ```sh
     pipinstall -r requirements.txt
     ```
-Now you can add the last lines to your game.py to display the customized name with the first welcoming message.
+Now you can add the last lines at the top of your game.py file to display the customized name with the first welcoming message.

 ```sh
 import os